Center of all Major Transport Links

 The City of Salisbury is a freight hub offering easy connectivity to major road, rail, sea and air freight facilities.
 Positioned at the centre of Adelaide’s major transport networks, the City of Salisbury offers close proximity to the Port of Adelaide and Adelaide Airport.
 The Adelaide-Darwin rail link passes through the city and Parafield Airport, Adelaide’s second airport offers training and commercial services which is located within the council region.

-Major highways and road transport links also centre on Salisbury and another $10 billion worth of infrastructure development is scheduled for the region, including intermodal freight facilities which links rail and road transport to the recently opened Northern Expressway.
+Major highways and road transport links also centre on Salisbury, including intermodal freight facilities which links rail and road transport to the Northern Expressway.
 The City of Salisbury is also a site of heavy investment in telecommunications infrastructure such as high speed broadband and optic fibre networks.

 The City of Salisbury is only 15 kilometres from the central business district of Adelaide.
 The strategic location of Salisbury and its close access to transport networks is why companies like DHL, Toll NQX, Linfox, Kimberly Clark have invested heavily in warehouses making Salisbury their freight and logistics hub in South Australia.